zhunzhong07/person-re-ranking/README.md

 # Re-ranking Person Re-identification with k-reciprocal Encoding
 ================================================================

-### This code has the IDE baseline for the Market-1501 and CUHK03 new training/testing protocol.
+### This code has the source code for the paper "Re-ranking Person Re-identification with k-reciprocal Encoding".
+Including:

-### The re-ranking code is available upon request.
+1. IDE baseline
+2. Re-ranking code
+3. The CUHK03 new training/testing protocol

 If you find this code useful in your research, please consider citing: